The Chain (album)

 The Chain is the sixth studio album by American country singer/songwriter Deana Carter, first released in 2007.
-Since, the album has peaked at #60 on the US Country chart.
+The album peaked at #60 on the US Country chart.
 The first and only single off the album, "On the Road Again," was released in 2007, failing to land on the chart.
 All the tracks on the album consist of cover songs, and many are duets with artists, such as Dolly Parton and George Jones.
 The record was intended as a tribute to her father, Fred Carter Jr., and many of Deana Carter's heroes.